 Find how to get free baby stuff, supplies and other needed items from a wide variety of places.
 Charities provide assistance to low income parents, including single moms, and parents may often be able to get help in an emergency.
 As a result of those programs, free baby stuff may be provided by churches or charities near you, listed below.
 In addition, some government benefits may assist as both state and local programs provide either free baby items, food or vouchers to help pay for supplies.

 A new child is very expensive to raise.
 Parents need to consider costs such as diapers, medications, cribs, and of course infant formula.
 Those are just a few of the expenses that are incurred when having a newborn, and there are thousands of others.
 While there will never be enough free stuff given to help raise the baby, even if there are a few items provided here and there it can make a big difference in a household's budget.

-Expecting mothers also can find free baby stuff as well.
+Expecting mothers can find free baby stuff near them as well.
 The advantage for them is they can start the search early, before the child is born.
 Having additional time to apply to a government programs such as WIC or to seek help from a charity can make a big difference.
 There may be many items available to them, with churches often being able to assist.

 Then, as the child grows, parents need to take on more costs such as childcare and school supplies.
 These additional expenses are very difficult for a low income family to pay.
 So applying for free items while the bay is still a newborn will help them save money for those future bills they will be faced with.